Your upper respiratory system produces mucous when it thinks that the body is threatened.

 Steer away from dust, smoke, pollen, viruses and other allergens that could irritate you.

-Afterwards, you should focus on getting rid of mucous since this is perfect haven for bacteria to thrive in.
+Afterwards, you should focus on getting rid of mucous since this is the perfect haven for bacteria to thrive in.

 Mucus is usually trapped in your nasal cavity, throat and upper respiratory tract.
 So you can loosen it or you can remove it easier with a few sharp taps on the back after steam inhalation.